 In the underwater world, visibility is everything.
 Whether it’s a diver navigating murky waters, an autonomous vehicle scanning the seafloor, or a naval operation relying on optical sensors, understanding how light behaves underwater is critical.
-A simple and powerful measure for assessing underwater visibility is the beam attenuation coefficient (c)—a measure of how much light is lost due to absorption and scattering as it travels through water.
+The beam attenuation coefficient (c) provides a simple measure of underwater visibility by quantifying light loss from absorption and scattering as it travels through water.

 What Is Beam Attenuation?